vlang/v/doc/docs.md

 }
 ```

-With embedding, the struct `Button` will automatically have get all the fields and methods from
+With embedding, the struct `Button` will automatically get all the fields and methods from
 the struct `Size`, which allows you to do:

 ```v oksyntax